lauris/lauris.github.com/_posts/2014-08-21-scala-in-vim.md

 ## Summary

 If you are willing to use something like Eclim or just live without any intelligent features then Vim can be used for Scala development.
 In this case it has always been ready.
 But if you want something more, then you are out of luck.
-I can't imagine serious Scala development without those features.

 Some IDEs have plugins for Vim integration or at least support vi key bindings, but that's usually an even worse experience.
 Some people are trying to improve Vim and give it a second wind.
 One of those projects is [Neovim](https://github.com/neovim/neovim) – "a project that seeks to aggressively refactor Vim".
 I have no idea how it will turn out, but let's hope for the best.